 There’s a beautiful story about photographer Harry Callahan‘s deep and abiding love for his wife, Eleanor, who died in February of 2012.
 Harry made portraits and photographs almost daily of Eleanor – his beloved subject – over the course of 50 years.
 After Eleanor’s death, a friend of Harry’s was quoted:

 “She was an additional f-stop on his lens.
 Through her, he saw form and structure more clearly, both in nature and in the world.”

 To me, the “additional f-stop" is a metaphor for how I cultivate my own awareness to create.
 It's pure, remarkable magic and why I dedicate this site to it.

 In 2008 I left the world of creative freelance and joined the full-time work force again because I didn't want my creative process to suffer due to money or fear of where I would get my next gig.
 I wanted to protect the love I have for art and let it run free, with my only obstacle being time.

 It was a good choice.
 I've done more with myself as an artist since - from street photography to local events, music and other forms of art.
-I hope in some small way, this inspires you towards a path of awareness, your own additional f-stop.
+I hope in some small way, my work here inspires you towards a path of awareness, your own "additional f-stop".

 “Every human has four endowments – self awareness, conscience, independent will and creative imagination.
 These give us the ultimate human freedom… The power to choose, to respond, to change.”